guide

 1. How much equity do you have?

-- 40%+: all options open, including cash-out refinance
+• 40%+: all options open, including cash-out refinance if rate conditions support it

-- Below 5%: protect it — use a second lien (HELOC or HE loan), never a cash-out refi
+• Below 5%: protect it at all costs — use a second lien (HELOC or home equity loan), never a cash-out refi

-- Above 6.5%: cash-out refi likely saves money overall
+• Above 6.5%: cash-out refi at current rates may save money overall

 3. How much are you borrowing?